Fenilpen/js-hindi-youtube/README.md

 # js-hindi-youtube
-lerning javascript from youtube tutorial so documenting the javascript journy here.
+lerning javascript from youtube tutorial so documenting the javascript journey here.